ricardosantosfc/personal-website/README.md

 My personal website, built with Angular.
 It consist of a single-page static site with two routes.

-Despite already being familiar with Angular, I still tried to challenge myself by not using any external library whatsover, just vanilla Angular and Typescript.
+Despite already being familiar with Angular, I still tried to challenge myself by not using any external library whatsover, just vanilla Angular and TypeScript.
 I also tried to keep the components modifiable and extensible so they can be easily updated with more content in the future.

 Source code is located in the [`/homepage`](https://github.com/ricardosantosfc/personal-website/tree/main/homepage) directory.
 It still needs some refactoring and cleanup at the moment, so proceed with caution!